KULeuven-MICAS/snax-gemm/README.md

 ![](./docs/datalayout.png)

 The base GEMM also has an accumulation option.
-If the signal
+If the signal `accumulate` is one, then the accumulator register will store current result.
+If the  signal `accumulate` is zero, then the accumulator register will clear itself.

 The Base GEMM function definition pseudocode is shown below.
 ```